Tavern Pass brought a real money advantage to Hearthstone Battlegrounds, and we’re seeing it in action as players who pay get more Heroes

 These perks have been part of Battlegrounds since the beginning.
-The visual emotes are interesting, and fun, but don’t have an accompanying audio cue.
-They’re less noticeable than the standard emotes from the Ladder games.
-Advanced stats show things like your top 5 Heroes by wins, most played Heroes, how many first place finishes you’ve completed, and more.
-This can help inform your choice during Hero selection.
+The visual emotes are interesting and fun, but don’t have an accompanying audio cue, so they’re even less noticeable than the standard emotes from the Ladder games.
+Advanced stats show things like your top five Heroes by wins, most played Heroes, how many first place finishes you’ve completed, and more, which can help inform your choice during Hero selection.
 Knowing which ones you excel at can help you pick the right one.
 Of course, that all depends on what Heroes you’re offered.

-The perks themselves didn’t change in the Ashes of Outland update, but how you acquire them did.
+The perks themselves didn’t change in the Ashes of Outland update, but how you acquire them did change.
 In the first incarnation of Battlegrounds, players earned perks based upon how many card packs they had purchased.
-Card packs are purchased with in-game gold as well as real money.
-Most players buy card packs as part of the expansion, either through the pre-order or over time as they earn gold from quests.
-This meant that most players would eventually earn the perks and after some time, the overwhelming majority of players in Battlegrounds would have them.
+Card packs are purchased with in-game gold as well as real money, and most players buy card packs as part of the expansion, either through the pre-order or over time as they earn gold from quests.
+Whether they spent real money or not, most players would eventually earn the perks and after some time, the overwhelming majority of players in Battlegrounds would have them.

-If you bought the pre-order, you essentially bought the perks as part of the expansion.
-This made sense because perks are only available for the length of that expansion.
+If you bought the pre-order, you essentially bought the perks as part of the expansion — which made sense because perks are only available for the length of that expansion.
 If you earned all of the perks in Descent of Dragons, you had to earn them again in Ashes of Outland.
 If you purchase all of the perks in Ashes of Outland, you’ll have to purchase them again in the next Hearthstone expansion which should come out around August.

 Is the Tavern Pass a good deal?

-As a value proposition, I find the Tavern Pass to be a bad deal.
-While there’s little doubt having four Heroes to choose from is an advantage, it’s not worth 2,500 gold by itself, especially when that only lasts for about 3 or 4 months until the next Hearthstone expansion comes out.
 It feels like Blizzard is trying to make Battlegrounds stand on its own as a revenue generator and to make up for some of the lost revenue from a shrinking Arena player base.
-Even as part of a card game, Battlegrounds are simply too reliant on multiple levels of RNG to be worth paying for as its own mode.
+While the recent changes to tribe rotations have helped, even as part of a card game, Battlegrounds are simply too reliant on multiple levels of RNG to be worth paying for as its own mode.
 It’d be like asking players to pay for Brawls.
-They would be better served to return to the idea of awarding perks through purchases of card packs.

 Please consider supporting our Patreon!